Here's Our Rant About 9 Meters Biopharma Inc. (NMTR)

-9 Meters Biopharma Inc. (NASDAQ:NMTR) went down by -5.47% from its latest closing price compared to the recent 1-year high of $2.26.
-The company’s stock price has collected -9.02% of loss in the last five trading sessions.
-Press Release reported on 09/08/21 that 9 Meters Biopharma, Inc. to Present at the H.C.
-Wainwright 23rd Annual Global Investment Conference
+9 Meters Biopharma Inc. (NASDAQ:NMTR) went down by -6.92% from its latest closing price compared to the recent 1-year high of $2.26.
+The company’s stock price has collected -7.63% of loss in the last five trading sessions.
+Press Release reported on 09/15/21 that 9 Meters Biopharma, Inc. to Present at the Oppenheimer Fall Healthcare Life Sciences & MedTech Summit

 Is It Worth Investing in 9 Meters Biopharma Inc. (NASDAQ :NMTR) Right Now?